-Internal inspection tools are used to detect potential problems with the pipeline, which enables Alliance to perform investigative digs and repair any anomalies.
+Internal inspection tools are used to detect potential problems with the pipeline, which enables Enbridge to perform investigative digs and repair any anomalies.
 Since some commodities are more flammable than others, a pipeline leak or rupture will have different consequences depending on the commodity being transported.

-Hydrocarbon products such as natural gas and natural gas liquids are very flammable, and can catch fire from even the smallest spark or ignition source.
-The products in Alliance's system are flammable, and are potentially hazardous and explosive under certain conditions.
+Hydrocarbon products such as natural gas liquids are very flammable, and can catch fire from even the smallest spark or ignition source.
+The products in Enbridge's pipeline system are flammable, and are potentially hazardous and explosive under certain conditions.